gabrielLlanes/tennis-api-frontend/README.md

 ### Individual Player Activity

 To see an individual player's activity, click the tab "Individual Player Activity", enter the name of a player, and click "Get Player Activity".
 Then below, enter a year and click "Filter by Year".

+### ATP Rankings

+To see current ATP rankings, click on the "ATP Rankings" tab.

+### Daily Summary

+To see ATP tour level match results of the previous day, click on the "Daily Summary" tab.

 # Getting Started with Create React App